TheSavageTeddy/TheSavageTeddy.github.io/content/posts/p4ctf-finals-2023/index.md

 # Conclusion

 p4CTF Finals was definetely one of the best CTFs I've been to, not to mention meeting everyone from top teams was really cool!
-After the event there was an after party, and it was fun talking to the organisers and competitors.p4CTF team
+After the event there was an after party, and it was fun talking to the organisers and competitors.

 Again, huge thanks to the [p4CTF team](https://twitter.com/p4_team) for hosting the event, and our sponsors who made it possible for us to go!
 And thanks to my teammates [`toasterpwn`](https://twitter.com/toasterpwn), [`bradan`](https://twitter.com/_bradan), [`torry2`](https://twitter.com/torrytwooo) for playing with me!